-The following contextual report on the "17th Camp at Inwood" provides some interesting insights into the Revolutionary War site on Manhattan Island.
-The "sketch" is currently in the Leicestershire Records Office (Wigston, Leicester, UK), and is an uncatalogued item in that collection.
+The following contextual report on the “17th Camp at Inwood” provides some interesting insights into the Revolutionary War site on Manhattan Island.
+The report is currently in the Leicestershire Records Office (Wigston, Leicester, UK) and is an uncatalogued item in that collection.
 The curator of the collection gave us special access to this item.
 It was apparently donated to the Records Office by an unknown party, but gratefully received by those studying the history of the site.
-This will be the first known digitisation of the work which will hopefully secure it for future generations of those studying His Majesties 17th Regiment of Foot, or indeed any other 'redcoat' regiment in the American War of Independence.
-The item takes the form of an old red leather bound photograph album, with hand written notes and typewriter written pages.
+This will be the first known digitisation of the work which will hopefully secure it for future generations of those studying His Majesty's 17th Regiment of Foot, or indeed any other British “redcoat” regiment in the American War of Independence.
+The item takes the form of an old red leather bound photograph album, with hand written notes and typewriter pages.
 The photographs have been included in this transcription.

-W. L. Calver, the author of the "sketch" was a member of the New York Historical Society, actively writing between 1894-1940, as well as chairing the NYHS 'Field Exploration Committee' from 1918-1940.
+W. L. Calver, the author of the report, was a member of the New York Historical Society, actively writing between 1894-1940 as well as chairing the NYHS “Field Exploration Committee” from 1918-1940.
 His work is chiefly associated with aspects of the military during the Revolutionary War and also the War of 1812.
 Further materials compiled by Calver can be found at the NYHS Museum & Library.

-This transcription has been written using Calver's original abbreviations and sentence structure.
+This following transcription has been written using Calver's original abbreviations and sentence structure.

-A British Camp, discovered in March 1890, by the writer of this sketch, is located in the westerly side if the "Kingsbridge Road", (Broadway), and North of Dykeman Street, and Prescott Avenue.
+A British Camp, discovered in March 1890, by the writer of this sketch, is located in the westerly side of the “Kingsbridge Road”, (Broadway), and North of Dykeman Street, and Prescott Avenue.
+Now "Payson Avenue"

-Among local Antiquarians the Camp is now generally referred to as the "17th.
-Regiment Camp", partly on account of the fact that large numbers of buttons of the 17th British regiment of foot have found there, but more particularly because the place is designated "Camp of the 17th regiment, taken prisoner", in a "view" of the north end of Mathatten Island, as it appeared in 1779; and also because the Hessian officer, Von Krafft, who drew the "view", speaks of the huts there in 1779, as the "huts of the captured 17th.
-Foot".
+Among local Antiquarians the Camp is now generally referred to as the “17th.
+Regiment Camp,” partly on account of the fact that large numbers of buttons of the British 17th Regiment of Foot have been found there, but more particularly because the place is designated “Camp of the 17th regiment, taken prisoner,” in a “view” of the north end of Mathatten Island, as it appeared in 1779; and also because the Hessian officer, Von Krafft, who drew the “view,” speaks of the huts there in 1779, as the “huts of the captured 17th.
+Foot.”

-Judging from the buttons of zthe 6th; and 14th: regiments, found if Prescott Ave use, a camp of some sort existed there as early as 1777, as bothie these corps returned to Europe in that year.
-Buttons if the 6th.
-Regiments have also been found at Fort George, and in a camp located on the westerly side of Nagle Ave,near it's junction with Kingsbridge Road.
-The discovery of buttons if the 6th.
-Regiment at three different places on the island is remarkable in view of the fact that the regiment was in New York only a very short time - perhaps a few months.
+Judging from the buttons of the 6th. and 14th. regiments, found at Prescott Ave, a camp of some sort existed there as early as 1777, as both these corps returned to Europe in that year.
+Buttons of the 6th.
+Regiments have also been found at Fort George, At 192nd.
+Street, and Audobon Ave. and in a camp located on the westerly side of Nagle Ave,near it's junction with Kingsbridge Road.
+The discovery of buttons of the 6th.
+Regiment at three different places on the island is remarkable in view of the fact that the regiment was in New York only a very short time — perhaps a few months.
 Having served in the West Indies it was found too unhealthy for active service and returned to England in 1777.